-Cleansing oils are a type of multi-purpose face wash that simultaneously cleanse the skin, hydrate the complexion, and remove makeup.
+Facial cleansing oils are a type of multi-purpose face wash that can help wash away normal dirt and debris as well as hard-to-remove makeup—all while helping to moisturize the skin.
 And if you’re not using one in your nighttime skincare routine yet, you should be.
-Ahead, we’ll break down what cleansing oil is and why we love it.
-Plus, learn how to incorporate an oil cleanser into your skincare routine for healthier, hydrated skin.
+Ahead, we’ll break down what oil cleansers are and why we love them.
+Plus, you’ll learn how to incorporate our best cleansing oils into your skincare routine for healthier, hydrated skin.

 What Is Cleansing Oil?